pulumi/pulumi-hugo/themes/default/content/migrate/_index.md

     help you modernize.
 Go from legacy IaC to beautiful Pulumi code in your favorite language, risk-free.

 meta_desc: The Migration Hub is your one-stop-shop for adopting Pulumi.
 Whether you're looking for a Terraform
-    alternative, or you're just starting with IaC, we can help.
+    alternative or you're just starting with IaC, we can help.

 capabilities:
     - title: Self-Serve Conversion Tools